 as_character() is the recommended method to convert a

-defined() vector to a character type.
-It is metadata-aware and
+defined() vector into a character vector.
+It is metadata-aware

 Usage